 At any one time you have obligations to your employee in respect of health and safety under legislation and the common law.
 Implied into every employment agreement are obligations of trust, confidence and fair dealing, and good faith.

-If you are considering making any decision that will affect the employment of an employee because of an OOS condition, you should consider the following topics.
-You are also strongly encouraged to seek advice to ensure you have a current understanding of the requirements of procedural fairness.
+If you are considering making any decision that will affect the employment of an employee because of an OOS condition, you should consider the topics of disability and incapacity.
+You are strongly encouraged to seek advice to ensure you have a current understanding of the requirements of procedural fairness.